carbon-language/carbon-lang/mlir/docs/Rationale/UsageOfConst.md

 significant cost, and given that the primary purpose of an IR is to represent transformations of code, const is providing very little benefit.

-As such, we propose eliminating support for const references in MLIR.
+As such, we propose eliminating support for const references to IR objects in MLIR.
 This implies the following changes to the codebase:

 1. All of the const-duplicated accessors would be eliminated, e.g.
     `Operation::getParent() const` would be removed.
 This is expected to remove